neuro-inc/neuro-cli/neuro-cli/docs/config.md

 ### show-quota

-Print quota and remaining computation time...
+Print quota for an active cluster

 #### Usage